libphy/which_animal_2/progress.md

 Very useful tensorflow tutorial: https://www.oreilly.com/learning/hello-tensorflow

 ## Progress
+#### some time ago
+modvgg16.py: Modified pre-trained VGGNet code to become CNN-code and modified dimension of fc8 layer (output).
+Tested on sample images using sysnet labels which is not meaningful (by default label 0 is fish) but just shows that the modified VGGNet is working and gives output.
+It does not have training part yet.

 #### 08-30-2016
 #### Test loading 25000 images in numpy array
 Still working on loading training data issue.